Pattern Reviews, Sewing Hacks, Tips & Free Patterns

 Sew a quick and easy 1950s rockabilly hair scarf.
 Vintage style pinup scarf to elevate your style.
 Beginner-friendly sewing pattern to wear at your next car show.

-Do you love the vintage pinup look but, don't know where to start?
-Grab some peddle pushers, a black fitted top, and this sewing pattern!
+Do you love the vintage pinup look but don't know where to start?
+Grab some pedal pushers, a black fitted top, and this sewing pattern!
 You're about to get your vintage style on.

-This wide hair scarf is made for good hair days, bad hair days, and for curly-haired gals too!
+This wide hair scarf is made for good hair days, bad hair days, and for curly-haired gals, too!
 I see you (I am a curly girl).
 Toss your hair up in a messy bun, and you'll be cute as a button when you wear this retro-inspired hair-scarf.
-This isn't a lifesaver but, it's definitely a hair saver.
+This isn't a lifesaver, but it's definitely a hair saver.
+Ha!

 If this thicker style headband isn't your cup of tea, I have a post on a narrower one, over here.
 It can be worn with your hair up or down.
 You can tie it around your neck, or wrist, or use it as a purse accent when tied in a bow.
 The size is completely customizable too, lengthen or shorten it to your desired size